If this is your first time using cabal you should check out the Getting Started guide.

 If you want, you can also try out the interactive mode, for now chose “Executable” when asked what type of package you want to build.

 $ cabal init ...
 What does the package build: 1) Executable 2) Library 3) Library and Executable 4) Test suite Your choice?

 One of the important questions is whether the package contains a library and/or an executable.
 Libraries are collections of Haskell modules that can be re-used by other Haskell libraries and programs, while executables are standalone programs.
 Test suites can both depend on a library or be standalonely generated.

 For the moment these are the only choices.
 For more complex packages

 (e.g. a library and multiple executables) the

 file can be edited afterwards.

-After you make your selection (executable; library; or: library and executable) cabal asks us a number of questions starting with which version of the cabal specification to use, our package’s name (for example, “proglet”), and our package’s version.
+After you make your selection (executable; library; library and executable; or: test suite) cabal asks us a number of questions starting with which version of the cabal specification to use, our package’s name (for example, “proglet”), and our package’s version.